konstellation-io/website/content/en/docs/KRE/installation/gke/index.md

 ## Storage provisioner

-In order to connect our [Filestore](#storage) with the cluster storage needs install a nfs-provisioner.
+In order to connect your [Filestore](#storage) with the cluster storage needs install a nfs-provisioner.

 ```bash
 helm upgrade --install \